syncfusion-content/windowsforms-docs/WindowsForms/layoutmanagers/FlowLayout/GettingStarted.md

 ## Assembly deployment

-Refer to the [control dependencies](https://help.syncfusion.com/windowsforms/control-dependencies#flowlayout) section to get the list of assemblies or details of NuGet package that needs to be added as a reference to use the control in any application.
+Refer to the [Control Dependencies](https://help.syncfusion.com/windowsforms/control-dependencies#flowlayout) section to get the list of assemblies or details of NuGet package that needs to be added as a reference to use the control in any application.

-[Click here](https://help.syncfusion.com/windowsforms/visual-studio-integration/nuget-packages) to find more details on how to install NuGet packages in a Windows Forms application.
+Refer to this [documentation](https://help.syncfusion.com/windowsforms/visual-studio-integration/nuget-packages) to find more details about installing NuGet packages in a Windows Forms application.

 ## Adding the FlowLayout control via designer

-1) Create new Windows Forms application via designer.
+1. Create a new Windows Forms application via designer.

-2) The [FlowLayout](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Shared.Base~Syncfusion.Windows.Forms.Tools.FlowLayout.html) control can be added to an application by dragging it from the toolbox to design view.
-The following assemblies will be added automatically:
+2. Add the [FlowLayout](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Shared.Base~Syncfusion.Windows.Forms.Tools.FlowLayout.html) control to an application by dragging it from the toolbox to design view.
+The following assembly will be added automatically:

 * Syncfusion.Shared.Base

 ![Drag and drop flow layout from toolbox](GettingStarted_images/GettingStarted_img1.jpeg)

-3) To add the form as a container control of the FlowLayout, click **Yes** in a pop-up, from which it appears automatically when FlowLayout is added.
+3. To add the form as a container control of the FlowLayout, click **Yes** in a pop-up, from which it appears automatically when FlowLayout is added.

 ![Alert message to add Flow layout as container control of form](GettingStarted_images/GettingStarted_img2.jpeg)